thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 4
 ```

-Slicing works in the same was with strings and tuples as well, we invite you to try them out, we'd like to reiterate our stance here, we want you to program as much as you can while reading this book.
+Slicing also works with strings and tuples.
+We invite you to try them out.
+Don't just read this book, execute code!

 ## Tuples